 about

-TVRG is now responsible for the operation of 4 amateur radio repeaters in the Thames Valley area, GB3AW (Newbury UHF), GB3BN (Bracknell UHF), GB3RD (Reading VHF) and MB7UJ (Bracknell APRS).
+To summarise, TVRG is now responsible for the operation of six amateur radio repeaters in the Thames Valley area, GB3AW (North East Hampshire UHF), GB3BN (Bracknell UHF), GB3RD (Reading VHF), MB7UJ (Bracknell APRS), GB3RU (Reading UHF) and GB7BK (Berkshire DMR).

 The Repeaters

-All the information on the repeaters, techy stuff, history, pictures, coverage maps etc. is here.
+All the information on the repeaters, history, pictures, coverage maps etc. is here.

 Donations £'s